Learn the common signs of mental illness in adults and adolescents.

 There are no known problems associated with long term use of guanfacine.

 The following medications may increase the levels and effects of guanfacine:

 The following medications may decrease the levels and effects of guanfacine: rifampin (Rifadin®), carbamazepine (Tegretol®), and phenytoin (Dilantin®)

 Guanfacine may increase the levels and effects of: valproic acid (Depakene®, Depakote®, Depakote-ER®, Stavzor®)

-It may take four to eight weeks to get the maximum benefit once the right dose is determined.
+It may take 4 - 8 weeks to get the maximum benefit once the right dose is determined.
 However, improvements in some symptoms may occur sooner.